Picture of Endangered Animals with Names for Kids

 9. Amur Leopard

 Amur Leopard is one of the rarest animals in the world.
-It is listed as Critically Endangered on the IUCN Red List, in 2007.
+The Amur leopard is a subspecies of leopard that is found in the Russian Far East and parts of China.
+That’s why, It is listed as Critically Endangered on the IUCN Red List, in 2007.
 Amur leopards are threatened by poaching, persecution, habitat fragmentation, and excessive harvesting for ceremonial use.
 There are only around 100 Amur leopards in the wild.

 10. Vaquita

-Okay, here are several animals which in danger of extinction and the rarest on earth, the lists are based on the website of www.worldwildlife.org:
+Finally, here are several animals which in danger of extinction and the rarest on earth.
+The lists are based on the website www.worldwildlife.org:

 Endangered Species/Animals A – Z List (2018, 2019, 2020)